BohanCui/Audio-Deepfake-Detector/README.md

 pip install --editable ./
 ```

-## To test a single wav file with the pretrained model, run:
+## To test a single file with the pretrained model, run:
 ```bash
 python inference.py --ckpt_path=path_to/model.pth --threshold=-3.73 --wav_path=path_to/audio.flac
 ```